Old Charleston Jail – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Old Charleston Jail

 Commonly referred to as the Old Jail, the former Charleston District Jail was built in 1802 and operated as such until 1939.
 In 1822 renowned architect Robert Mills designed a fireproof four-story wing, which was later demolished so the current octagonal wing could be added in 1856.
+The rear tower of the jail was damaged in the 1886 earthquake and subsequently removed, as was the original fourth floor of the main building.
 However, the jail is more known for its ghosts and abject prisoners than its architecture.

 Address: 21 Magazine Street, Charleston, SC 29401

-Old City Jail Add Info and More Photos
+Old Charleston Jail Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Old Charleston Jail, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!